gxf1212/notes/MD/FYP-notes.md

 I have to summarize the steps:

+#### build complex structure

-1. normally build your complex.pdb (by docking etc).
+normally build your complex.pdb (by docking etc).
+Get positions right

 Remember the Mg^2+^.

 > whatever name is ok. we don’t use this .pdb

-2. generate files for ligand
+#### generate files for ligand

 1. Use CHARMM-GUI---input generator---ligand reader and modeller

+   refer to preparation videos mentioned above

-      > **CHARMM GUI notes**
+   > **CHARMM GUI tips**
    >
-      > after GUI, the ligand name is changed into LIG
+   > - after GUI, the ligand name is changed into LIG
-      >
    > - Only molecules in the **HETATM** record in a PDB file are recognized.
    > - **adopt available RCSB SDF structure** preferentially
    > - make sure that the Marvin JS structure is correct
-      > - <font color=red>All hydrogen and missing atoms should be explicitly placed for accurate result.</font>
+   > - <font color=red>All hydrogen and missing atoms should be explicitly placed for accurate result.</font> or report error
-      > - Users can modify the protonation state if necessary. the coordinates will be preserved.
+   > - Users can modify the protonation state if necessary.
-      >   - or select a similar structure
+   >   - or select other protonation state in the next step
+   > - **The coordinates will be preserved if you upload .pdb file.**
    >   - if you are to upload file, .mol2 is prefered?
-      > - To make position of .psf file right, you should upload your own .pdb file!
+   > - you should upload your own .pdb file to make the position right, but can align?

+   > my experience
+   >
+   > at first, when I upload the built .pdb file, or replace ATOM with HETATM, or add hydrogen, the server did not recognize the ligand, always.
+   >
+   > 1. 11.27, align 2ILY (original structure) with the built .pdb, use its ATP
+   >
+   >    find 2 kinds of topologies in step 2
+   >
+   >    - toppar_all36_na_nad_ppi.str            NAD, NADH, ADP, ATP and others.
+   >    - top_all36_cgenff.rtf., par_all36_cgenff.prm. but with hydrogen. can I later remove?
+   >      - if you modify the protonation state, you can still not generate a correct cGenFF structure.
+The “Exact” field only provides ATP in toppar_all36_na_nad_ppi.str
+   >      - maybe I’ll use toppar_all36_na_nad_ppi.str first
+   >
+   > 2. 11.28, CHARMM-GUI failed building Mg2+

-   2.
+2. other ways to build?

+####  make the combined pdb and psf files

-3. load complex.pdb into VMD,
+load into VMD

 1. Extensions---Modeling---Automatic psf Builder would be a GUI

    > **AutoPSF notes**
    >
    > - .pdb file provides molecular infomation (namely coordinates)
    > - topology files (.itp, .rtp) contain all the parameters, i.e. force field info
    > - top files convert .pdb files into .psf files, which contains full information
    >
    > should click in every step
    >
    > if no patch, directly generate files at step 3

 2. use console to combine: Extensions---Tk console

 2. use console, include topology?

-4.
+1.